Signetics 2650: Instruction set

-Although the 2650 is basically an 8-bit microprocessor, 64 opcodes are actually 9-bit, and another 32 opcodes are 11-bit (using bits in the address field).
+Although the 2650 is basically an 8-bit microprocessor, up to three bits of the addresses were also used with the 8-bit instruction to form longer opcodes.
+64 opcodes are 9-bits long, and another 32 opcodes are 11-bit.
 Of the remaining 128 8-bit opcodes, 124 (126 in the 2650B) are implemented, giving a total of 444 (446) instructions.

 Many more instructions are available as the behavior of the standard instructions can be modified by setting or clearing status bits: WC (with or without carry) and COM (logical or arithmetic compare).
 This doubled the number of rotate, add, subtract and compare instructions.

 The instruction set is strongly orthogonal: all logic and arithmetic instructions can use all nine addressing modes: